 House of Commons briefings tend to be even handed.
 This one is not.
 There is a bias in favour of NHS England’s 5 Year Forward View – which is the basis for the imposition of Accountable Care Organisations on the NHS in England.

-This blog post looks at how corporations have gained control of health policy making, and asks whether this has anything to do with the omnishambles surrounding the development of Accountable Care Organisation.
+This blog post looks at how corporations have gained control of health policy making, and asks whether this has anything to do with the omnishambles surrounding the development of Accountable Care Organisations.

 A linked critique outlines the House of Commons Briefing’s failure to examine the Secretary of State’s endorsement of Kaiser Permanente and Ribera Salud, and explains how Accountable Care is based on an insurance model that puts money ahead of patients’ needs.